netlify-templates/victor-hugo/README.md

 npm start:dev
 ```

 Then visit http://localhost:4321 _- or whatever local host and port number that blogdown/servr displays in the terminal -_ to preview your new website.
-Svelt Dev Server will automatically reload the CSS and Javascript when the bundled stylesheets and scripts in the  src folder change, while blogdown will rebuild the static pages when the content changes.
+Svelte Dev Server will automatically reload the CSS and Javascript when the bundled stylesheets and scripts in the  src folder change, while blogdown will rebuild the static pages when the content changes.

 ### :package: Static build